Growth at risk as services firms slow

 The Markit/CIPS Purchasing Managers' Index (PMI) for the service sector slipped to 51.3 in October from 52.9 in September, falling short of expectations for a dip to 52.0 and edging closer to the 50 mark that separates growth from contraction.

-The manufacturing sector, once the bright spot in the country's lacklustre recovery, contracted at its fastest pace in more than two years as new orders plummeted, PMI surveys showed on Tuesday.
+The manufacturing sector, once the bright spot in Britain's lacklustre recovery, contracted at its fastest pace in more than two years as new orders plummeted, PMI surveys showed on Tuesday.

 Markit said a likely worsening of the PMIs in November or December would mean a contraction in fourth-quarter GDP of around 0.1-0.2 percent.